agilista/numbers_to_words_tests/README.md

 ### Rules ###

+* You can take up the challenge individually or as a group.
+Groups shouldn't really be larger than 5 people

 * We'll be using intellij to format each person or groups code using the defaults from when you code format (alt + cmd + l).